d-koppenhagen/vscode-code-review/README.md

 #### export created notes as GitHub importable CSV file

-You can export the code review results to a formatted csv file that's [importable into GitHub by using `github-csv-tools`](https://github.com/gavinr/github-csv-tools).
+You can export the code review results to a formatted CSV file that's [importable into GitHub by using `github-csv-tools`](https://github.com/gavinr/github-csv-tools).

 ![Code Review GitLab importable CSV export](./images/export-github.png)